 So far we have been concerned only with the form of language expressions, and not with their meaning.
 Ultimately, however, language is designed to allow us to communicate to each other how the world is like, to make each other do or believe something, and so on.
 The part of linguistics that deals mainly with the question of what is meant by saying something is called semantics.
 Meaning is not just some aspect of the form in which expressions are put by the language.
-If I tell you that Paul has pestered at least three squirrels this morning you can conclude that he has pestered at least two squirrels this morning.
+If I tell you that Paul has pestered at least three squirrels this morning.
 That follows not by virtue of the form the words /three/ and /two/ have, but in virtue of what these words mean.
-Likewise, if I get told that exactly half of my students do not like syntax, and I have 180 students, then I conclude that 90 students do not like syntax.
+Likewise, if I get told that exactly half of my students do not like syntax.
 This reasoning works independently of the language in which the sentences are phrased.
 The same information can be conveyed in English, French, Swahili and so on.
-The form will be much different, but the message will be the same.
+The form will of course be much different.